PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

-# The cyber-urban Metaverse
+# ⚡️ The cyber-urban Metaverse
-The purpose of the cyber-urban metaverse is to enable societies to develop and operate cities in a way that unlocks our capacity to discover and implement new ideas and new rules.<br>
+The cyber-urban metaverse is a group of technologies powerful new vision develop and operate cities in a way that unlocks our capacity to discover and implement new ideas and new rules.<br>
 #### Introduction
 The cyber-urban Metaverse is where and how contemporary urban people create a new era of cyber-urban life.
 In its final form this metaverse is populated by avatar representations of real people that share ownership and unlock the full potential of societies.

-#### What is the cyber-urban city?
+# 💎 The cyber-urban city?
 Think of the cyber-urban city as a collective of people that contribute to the joint development of a city through the metaverse.
 Think of the metaverse as a platform where any kind of organization public, private, or nonprofit can be organized as a native metaverse cooperative.
 The metaverse is used as a space for community participation and governance.
 The cyber urban city exists both in the real world and in cyberspace, as a single and consistent system, and people who live in this city participate in both worlds using their avatars.